Close

 What is Section 195?

-Section 195 of income tax act, 1961 (ITA) provides information on the Tax Deducted at Source (TDS) for all Non-Resident Indians (NRIs).
+Section 195 of the Income Tax Act, 1961 (ITA) provides information on the Tax Deducted at Source (TDS) for all Non-Resident Indians (NRIs).

 TDS is the primary way of gathering taxes.
 It is an efficient way of taking care of tax leakages by withdrawing the Tax at the time of payment and putting the responsibility of TDS on the individual making the payment.

-1. The buyer should provide the TAN (Tax Deduction Account Number) number before deducting Section 195 TDS.
-You can get the TAN by providing the 4B form to the Income Tax department.
+• The buyer should provide the TAN (Tax Deduction Account Number) number before deducting Section 195 TDS.
+You can get the TAN by providing the 4B form to the Income Tax Department.
 In addition, the buyer should have their PAN number and the PAN of the NRI seller as well for completing the submission of Form 49B.

-6. Once the TDS has been filed, the buyer can provide a TDS certificate to the NRI seller.
-It is essential that the buyer issue this certificate to the seller 15 days from the due date of filing the TDS returns for the quarter.
+• Once the TDS has been filed, the buyer can provide a TDS certificate to the NRI seller.
+The buyer issues this certificate to the seller 15 days from the due date of filing the TDS must return for the quarter.

 Who is a Non-resident?

-Any person who makes a payment to a non-resident that is taxable in India (other than a wage or interest as defined in sections 194LB, 194LC, and 194LD) is required to withhold tax in accordance with this section.
+Any person who makes a payment to a non-resident that is taxable in India (other than a wage or interest as defined in sections 194LB, 194LC, and 194LD) is required to withhold tax per this section.

 A resident or non-resident, a person, a Hindu Undivided Family (HUF), a partnership firm, another NRI, a foreign company, or an artificial juridical entity might be the payer, the one who pays the NRI or remits the payment (for example, a corporation, government agency or non-profit organization).